sansen405/gravel/README.md

-# Travel Journal App
+# GRAVEL

-A beautiful mobile application for documenting your travel memories.
-Built with React Native and Expo.
+A minimalistic and asthetic travel journal social media mobile app!

 ## Features

 - Create and manage travel journals
   - Upload photos from your adventures
-- Organize memories by location
-- Beautiful, modern UI with smooth animations
+  - Write quick notes on your trips
+  - Create comprehensive itineraries
+  - Leave reviews for local businesses
+- Feed where others can view your travel images and journal
+- Explore page where you can search for journals in your desired travel spot
+- Achievements page that reward frequent posting and travel
 - Cross-platform support (iOS & Android)

-## Getting Started

-### Prerequisites

-- Node.js (v14 or higher)
-- npm or yarn
-- Expo CLI
-- iOS Simulator (for iOS development)
-- Android Studio (for Android development)

 ### Installation